insin/sacrum/README.rst

   to the template context under the given variable name, otherwise it will be returned.

-The following convenience accesors are added to ``DOMBuilder.template``:
+The following convenience accessors are added to ``DOMBuilder.template``:

 ``$resolve``
    A reference to ``handleURLChange(e)``